viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 adult not attuned to emotions
-i did not see adults clearly communicate abd work through issues and respect each other's differences of opinions
+i did not see adults clearly communicate abd work through issues and respect each other's differences of opinions mom and dad definityly did not clearly communicate with each other and learn to respect each other's difference in opinions

+even currently their differences of opinion with money is not healhyt even the way mom makes me talk to him instead of talking to him herself grew up in a home where nothing is ever talked about and everything is ignored or swept under the rug when i became an adult i learned how to not express my emotions and when i did i was just dismiessed and told to stop being dramatic or even punished

+for example every time i cried or displayed emotion i was punished, i was yelled at for crying

+this is why i learned to avoid my emotions and choose to suppress them running away from the way to feel actually makes the relationship more difficult.